grafana/grafana/docs/sources/panels-visualizations/visualizations/datagrid/index.md

 1. Drag the column to the desired location.
 1. Release the mouse button to finalize the move.

-To move a row, click and hold on the row selector from the number column situated on the left side, and drag it to the desired location.
+To move a row, click and hold on the row selector from the number column situated on the far left side of the grid, and drag it to the desired location.
 Releasing the mouse button finalizes the move.

 ### Select multiple cells